-Yes.
-The Motley Fool is not a fraudulent organization.
-It is a service that you can rely on and trust completely.
+Yes, Motley Fool is legit.
+It’s a subscription service that you can rely on.
 If you have a query at any time, you may contact the customer support team for assistance.

 In addition, subscribers get access to the full history of stock picks and may view the starting stocks assessment after registering for the service.
 However, it is essential to vary the investment portfolio and ensure that any money invested is cash that is not required immediately.

 Blue chip stocks refer to shares in some of the largest companies.
 A blue-chip company is typically a market leader in its sector with a good reputation and past performance through decades of financial history.